 Carefully dump any soil that spilled into the tray back into the soil tote and close the top.
-Tilting the tray at a 45-degree angle and tapping the top will cause the soil to fall to the lower end, where it can more easily be dumped into the soil tote.
+Tilting the tray at a 45-degree angle and tapping the top will cause the soil to fall to the lower end, which can more easily be dumped into the soil tote.

 Not Spilling Soil After Microgreen Tray is Filled

-The next opportunity you have to spill soil comes when you first mist the microgreen tray of soil.
+The next opportunity to spill soil comes when you first mist the microgreen tray of soil.